Oxford Road, Reading

-Oxford Road is an urban street and major arterial road in Reading, Berkshire, England, Beginning near the town centre at the meeting of St. Mary's Butts/West Street/Broad Street.
-The road leads west to Pangbourne, continuing eventually to the city of Oxford.
+Oxford Road is an urban street and major arterial road, mostly designated as the A329, in the English town of Reading.
+Beginning in the town centre at the meeting of St. Mary's Butts, West Street and Broad Street, the road continues to the borough boundary near Tilehurst railway station.
+Beyond the borough boundary, the A329 continues west to Pangbourne and eventually to the city of Oxford.
 The road was previously known as Pangbourne Lane.

+Because of the prominence of the road in that area, the term Oxford Road or Oxford Road area is often used to describe the northern part of West Reading.